Flooristics, LLC

 Share Button

-When installing a wood floor, the installation team should acclimate the planks, or store them in the room they will be installed in for a few days.
-After that, the installer needs to go through all the pieces and choose the best ones, and discard the ones that won’t work or are defective.
-Sometimes, wood planks are not straight or sometimes they might have cracks or broken tongues that won’t fit well in the grooves of the neighboring plank.
-The installer should check all the boards from each box of flooring material before laying out the first few rows to ensure that any damaged pieces are not included.
+After that, the installer must go through all the pieces.
+They select the best planks.
+They discard any that will not work or show defects.
+Some wood planks are not straight.
+Others may have cracks.
+Some have broken tongues.
+These issues prevent a proper fit in the grooves of neighboring planks.
+The installer should check all the boards from each box of flooring material before laying out the first few rows.
+This ensures they do not include any damaged pieces.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: flooring defects, hardwood floor, hardwood flooring, installing wood floor, manufacturing defects, wood floor problems